We bring you the Top 10 list over popular Norwegian Girls Names in 2013.

 The name comes from Swedish, and the flower "linnea", which was named after the famous swedish botanist, Carl von Linne.

-A climber is coming up.
-The popularity has actually been almost exploding, after almost beeing out of use for many years.
+The popularity has actually been almost exploding, after almost beeing out of use for many years, but this year it fell down from beeing number 6 in 2012 to be number 10 in 2013.

 In 1987 only 7 babys in Norway was named Emilie!
 In 1999, Emilie was the most popular girls name in Norway!